THE ULTIMATE OBLIQUES WORKOUT GUIDE

 Again, look outside of the weight room to see the real benefit of the best ab and oblique workouts.
 Your entire upper body relies on proper posture to support itself and the obliques are like two of the pillars holding you up on either side.

 Mobility refers to your physical ability to move your body.
 More specifically, it’s made up of range of motion, muscular strength and endurance, and flexibility.
-While muscle and strength are great fitness goals to have, mobility is crucial for making all other fitness goals possible.
+While muscle and strength are great fitness goals to have, mobility is crucial for making all other fitness goals possible, including improved athletic performance.

 Given their location on your body, your obliques play a key role in improving your overall mobility.
 Oblique exercises help build strength and flexibility in the area, which gives you more range of motion.